MicrosoftDocs/sql-docs/azure-sql/database/manage-data-after-migrating-to-database.md

 #### Transparent Data Encryption (TDE)

-There is a two-key hierarchy in TDE – the data in each user database is encrypted by a symmetric AES-256 database-unique database encryption key (DEK), which in turn is encrypted by a server-unique asymmetric RSA 2048 master key.
+There's a two-key hierarchy in TDE – the data in each user database is encrypted by a symmetric AES-256 database-unique database encryption key (DEK), which in turn is encrypted by a server-unique asymmetric RSA 2048 master key.
 The master key can be managed either:

 - Automatically by the platform - SQL Database.
 - Or by you using [Azure Key Vault](always-encrypted-azure-key-vault-configure.md) as the key store.

 By default, the master key for Transparent Data Encryption is managed by the SQL Database service for convenience.
-If your organization would like control over the master key, there is an option to use Azure Key Vault](always-encrypted-azure-key-vault-configure.md) as the key store.
+If your organization would like control over the master key, there's an option to use [Azure Key Vault](always-encrypted-azure-key-vault-configure.md) as the key store.
 By using Azure Key Vault, your organization assumes control over key provisioning, rotation, and permission controls.
 [Rotation or switching the type of a TDE master key](/sql/relational-databases/security/encryption/transparent-data-encryption-byok-azure-sql-key-rotation) is fast, as it only re-encrypts the DEK.
 For organizations with separation of roles between security and data management, a security admin could provision the key material for the TDE master key in Azure Key Vault and provide an Azure Key Vault key identifier to the database administrator to use for encryption at rest on a server.
-The Key Vault is designed such that Microsoft does not see or extract any encryption keys.
+The Key Vault is designed such that Microsoft doesn't see or extract any encryption keys.
 You also get a centralized management of keys for your organization.

 #### Always Encrypted

-There is also a [two-key hierarchy](/sql/relational-databases/security/encryption/overview-of-key-management-for-always-encrypted) in Always Encrypted - a column of sensitive data is encrypted by an AES 256-column encryption key (CEK), which in turn is encrypted by a column master key (CMK).
+There's also a [two-key hierarchy](/sql/relational-databases/security/encryption/overview-of-key-management-for-always-encrypted) in Always Encrypted - a column of sensitive data is encrypted by an AES 256-column encryption key (CEK), which in turn is encrypted by a column master key (CMK).
 The client drivers provided for Always Encrypted have no limitations on the length of CMKs.
 The encrypted value of the CEK is stored on the database, and the CMK is stored in a trusted key store, such as Windows Certificate Store, Azure Key Vault, or a hardware security module.

 - Both the [CEK and CMK](/sql/relational-databases/security/encryption/rotate-always-encrypted-keys-using-powershell) can be rotated.
 - CEK rotation is a size of data operation and can be time-intensive depending on the size of the tables containing the encrypted columns.
-Hence it is prudent to plan CEK rotations accordingly.
+Hence, it's prudent to plan CEK rotations accordingly.
-- CMK rotation, however, does not interfere with database performance, and can be done with separated roles.
+- CMK rotation, however, doesn't interfere with database performance, and can be done with separated roles.

 The following diagram shows the key store options for the column master keys in Always Encrypted